 - Every so often, roll your shoulders up, back and down away from your ears to ease tension.

-- If you want to push yourself, time yourself on your smartwatch or fitness tracker – remember, you should feel out of breath and sweaty by the end of your walk.
+- If you want to challenge yourself, use your smartwatch or fitness tracker to time yourself – remember, you should feel out of breath and sweaty by the end of your walk.

 Take your baby to work(out) day

 Babywearing workouts are growing in popularity, with research pointing to numerous benefits for mum and baby.
 ‘The benefits for mental health are huge,’ notes CARiFiT founder and dad-of-two Vern Hill.
 ‘CARiFiT participants report feeling happier, more available and better able to cope with the demands of parenting, and having more energy to interact with their babies.’

 Developed in collaboration with doctors, physiotherapists and postnatal fitness experts, CARiFiT provides a cardio and resistance interval programme suitable for mums with babies aged 6 weeks to 18-months-old.
 Live CARiFiT classes are now running in London, while livestream and on-demand classes continue online.
 To take part, you’ll need a sturdy baby carrier (Vern recommends the Ergobaby Omni 360).
 A Pilates ring (or small sofa cushion) and light hand weights (or tins of beans) are optional.
 For a taste of what’s involved, try this online CARiFiT workout created in collaboration with The Body Coach.